 We spare your hearing and show you how to quiet an air compressor.

-- Install rubber feet or grommets.
+- Install rubber feet or grommets to reduce vibrations and noise.

 Why Are Air Compressors So Loud?